Program Head, Psychological Sciences MS

 Development of Social Cognition and Critical Thinking

-My research, supported by grants from the National Institute of Child and Human Development and the Timberlawn Psychiatric Research Foundation, focuses on understanding how children learn from others.
-Because children are flooded with information from many sources, it is important for them to evaluate the quality of these sources, determine how much to believe the information they hear, and decide which information they should discard due to inaccuracy or bias.
-In one line of research, I examine how children evaluate the testimony of others by examining the factors that children use to decide whether or not to trust a piece of information.
-Much of this research examines developmental changes in what children understand about bias (e.g., Mills & Grant, in press; Mills & Keil, 2008).
-In another line of research, I examine how preschool and elementary school children ask questions of others to obtain information.
-Other research in our lab has examined a wide array of other issues related to social cognition and critical thinking, such as how children learn from listening, how stigmatized children think about stereotypes, when children are able to detect that they are being deceived, and how children evaluate what they know and don't know.
+My research focuses on understanding how children learn from others.
+Successful learning requires children to recognize when they do not know something, to decide how to gather the information they need, and to evaluate the quality of information they receive.
+In one line of research, my students and I have examined how children decide whether or not to trust someone's claims (e.g., Elashi & Mills, 2014; Landrum, Mills, & Johnston, 2013; Mills & Landrum, 2012).
+In another line of research, we have focused on understanding how preschool and elementary school children ask questions of others to obtain information (e.g., Mills, Legare, Grant, & Landrum, 2011).
+Other research in our lab has examined a wide array of other issues related to social cognition and critical thinking, such as how children decide what someone is likely to know, how children themselves evaluate what they know and don't know, how stigmatized children think about stereotypes, and how children learn from listening others ask and answer questions.
 Together, this research reveals important developments in how children think about and learn from the world around them.
 For more information, please view our lab website.